-Wow….this all sounds too good to be true.
-Recently I became increasingly interested in the BIOECONOMY discussion both at the European and International level.
-I am particularly interested in what this new “buzz word” means for the future of sustainable forest management, which I will mainly scrutinize from a sociopolitical perspective.
-Note that the forest sector is not even mentioned in the EC’s definition above?
-Odd, especially considering that forests are supposed to be one of the main sources for biomass, and certainly much more than that…right?
+Recently I became increasingly interested in the bioeconomy discussion both at the European and International level.
+I am particularly interested in what this new concept means for the future of the forest-based sector, which I will mainly scrutinize from a sociopolitical perspective.

-So…Who’s in it and why? and What’s in it for us?
-Basically, I want to find out more about the stakeholders involved in the Bioeconomy.
+What’s in it for us? aims to find out more about the stakeholders involved in the Bioeconomy and the opportunities and pitfalls of this concept.
 By “us” I mean citizens, the research community and the broader group of “forest stakeholders”.

 This blog is my “research diary” where I try to document my research progress, and share thoughts and ideas on Bioeconomy as I learn and discover more about it.
 As I travel to other countries around the World, I will share different (international) perspectives on the Bioeconomy.
 I’ll also host some guest blogs from brilliant researchers working on this topic.
 Thus, the content will come both from my own research project, but also from different experiences and ideas related to this broader Bioeconomy topic.